CruceGameDevel/CruceGame/README.md

 "Cruce" Game
 =========

-This is an open source effort to create a PC Game based on the Romanian card game "Cruce".
+This is an open source effort to create a free PC Game based on the Romanian card game "Cruce".

 The Project's main goal is teaching students how to develop software from start to finish.